-In a previous post, we we at Fort Lauderdale Sportfishing showed you how to create trolling strips from mullet.
+In a previous post, we at Fort Lauderdale Sportfishing showed you how to create trolling strips from mullet.
 Now, let’s put your strips to work!
 Let’s rig them so that you can start trolling rigged baits for offshore species such as Mahi Mahi, Wahoo, Kingfish and Tunas.

 We’re going to show you, step-by-step, how to create two (2) strips from a single mullet.
 Let’s get started.

 - Monofilament or Flourocarbon Leader Material – or Wire Leader Material

 - 7/0 or 8/0 long shank hooks, including hooks with eyes used for double-hook rigs

 - Trolling skirts in various colors: pink/white, blue/white, red/black, purple/black